tryolabs/norfair/docs/README.md

 - `data`: The place to store any extra data which may be useful when calculating the distance function.
 Anything stored here will be available to use inside the distance function.
 This enables the development of more interesting trackers which can do things like assign an appearance embedding to each detection to aid in its tracking.
 - `label`: When working with multiple classes the detection's label can be stored to be used as a matching condition when associating tracked objects with new detections.
 Label's type must be hashable for drawing purposes.

-## FilterSetup
+## FilterPyKalmanFilterFactory

 This class can be used either to change some parameters of the [KalmanFilter](https://filterpy.readthedocs.io/en/latest/kalman/KalmanFilter.html) that the tracker uses, or to fully customize the predictive filter implementation to use (as long as the methods and properties are compatible).
-The former case only requires changing the default parameters upon tracker creation: `tracker = Tracker(..., filter_setup=FilterSetup(R=100))`, while the latter requires creating your own class extending `FilterSetup`, and rewriting its `create_filter` method to return your own customized filter.
+The former case only requires changing the default parameters upon tracker creation: `tracker = Tracker(..., filter_setup=FilterPyKalmanFilterFactory(R=100))`, while the latter requires creating your own class extending `FilterPyKalmanFilterFactory`, and rewriting its `create_filter` method to return your own customized filter.

 ##### Arguments: